Business Initiative Home

 Why this matters: Segment measurement enables optimization.
 If you measure segments, you can optimize.
 This measurement enables optimization.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market size for different segments.
+Pro tip: Use our TAM Calculator to evaluate market size for different segments.
 Calculate market size to see segment potential and prioritize targeting.

 Your Next Steps